Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/MyMomentumresult.md

 Teaming up with my friend **Masquer Sajjad**, we embarked on creating something unique.
 After:
 - Countless late-night revisions 🌙,
 - Endless tweaks to parameters,
-- And caffeine-fueled discussions ☕,
+- And a lot of discussions ☕,

 We finalized our strategy by **February 2024**.
 Backtests and paper trades on a **15-stock portfolio** (from the Nifty 150 universe) showed *promising results*—almost too good to believe.
 But paper profits ≠ real markets.